revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#OOPS.md

 <blockquote>

-Method overloading is the process of generating many methods in the same class with the same name but with distinct signatures.
-The compiler utilizes overload resolution to identify which method to invoke when we compile.
+Method overloading is the process of generating many methods in the same class with the same name but with distinct signatures.The compiler utilizes overload resolution to identify which method to invoke when we compile.

 </blockquote>